• Skip to primary navigation

 a white bowl of the very best chicken alfredo that is creamy and cheesy, being twirled on a fork

 Creamy Chicken Alfredo recipe that is made right in your Instant Pot (electric pressure cooker).
 Fettuccine noodles are mixed with bite sized chicken, cream sauce and parmesan cheese.
-It's a great Instant Pot pasta dinner!
+It's a great Instant Pot pasta dinner with simple ingredients!

 Calories: 709kcal